Welcome Sleepy Mum!

 Some Fun Facts About Me

-- I live in beautiful, sunny Queensland with my husband, our 2 year old daughter, and our 2 very cheeky cats.
+- I’m a Belgian who fell in love with Australia in 2007 after backpacking for 2 months.
+Australia is now my home since 2010.
+I live in beautiful, sunny Queensland with my husband, our 2 year old daughter, and our 2 very cheeky cats.

-- Give me a Chai Latte and you are very close to making my day!
+- Give me a Chai Latte and you’re very close to making my day!